Here’s an idea I think is worth playing with.

 Move fast and follow process.

-When we can see all of the work, can make priority calls about the work, have everything in our container and have rules that help us deliver values – then we should be able to move fast.
+When we can see all of the work we can make priority calls about the work and the value it adding.
+When we have everything in our container we can compare it against each other – rather than having valuable (or pointless work) happening in relative secrecy.
+Once we have rules that help us deliver value to our customers, then we should be able to move fast.

 We can trust the Productivity System – and let our minds and energy focus on doing the work.

 This is where many teams get it wrong.

 They don’t have a system and process that works – so they spend time piecing work together, reporting on partial work, having meetings, tracking the missing work, badgering people for updates – rather than spending their time ensuring their delivery process is tight – and then moving quickly.